JoshuaBravo20/shopping-cart-vanilla/README.md

 ### UPDATE 30 / 03/ 21 - Added floating (clickable) cart, animations and shadows.

+- Added a floating clickable version of the cart.
+- Added CSS animations
+- Added shadows
+- Optimized background and color scheme

-This is a simple Shopping Cart made with Vanilla JS, HTML and CSS3.
+Made with Vanilla JS, HTML5 and CSS3. © Joshua Bravo 2021